cloudflare/cloudflare-docs/content/workers/runtime-apis/bindings/dispatcher.md

   render: never

 meta:
-  description: Let your customers deploy their own code to your platform, and dynamically dispatch requests from your Worker to their Worker
+  description: Let your customers deploy their own code to your platform, and dynamically dispatch requests from your Worker to their Worker.
 ---